mike-school-projects/cookie-stand-admin/README.md

-# LAB - Class 37

-## Project: Welcome to React, Next.js, and TailwindCSS
+# Project: Cookie Stand Admin

+## Lab 37

 - Have `<Head>` component with page title set to Cookie Stand Admin
 - Have a `<header>` component that matches spec.
 - Have a `<main>` component containing `<form>` and a placeholder component showing JSON string of last created Cookie Stand.
 - Have a `<footer>` component that matches spec.
 - Style app using TailwindCSS utility classes.

+## Lab 38

+- Components: Head, Header, Main, CreateForm, ReportTable, Footer

 ## Author: Mike Shen